disnet-project/main_configuration_directory/README.md

   7. `mayoclinic_text_extraction_rest` -> [mayoclinic_text_extraction_api_rest](https://github.com/disnet-project/mayoclinic_text_extraction_rest)

   It is **important** to remember that you must compile and generate the `.jar` file of each of the previous Web services and copy them into their corresponding directories.
 Each `.jar` generated must be generically renamed as `app.jar` and then copied.

+# DISNET `up` and `run`
+Using the docker-compose (console) command `up` starts the process that will install `DISNET`.
+Make sure you are in the `disnet` root directory.

+`$ docker-compose up`

+`DISNET` will automatically mine Wikipedia every 1st and 15th of every month.

+If you want to terminate `DISNET`, you need to use the command docker-compose down.

+`$ docker-compose down`

+**For more docker-compose functions see your documentation** https://docs.docker.com/compose/.